felipegarcia130/Ros2/README.md

 TBD

 ## General Requirements
 General requirements.
-Please be aware that a set of requirements especific for each session will be shown in each session subsection (Some items may be repeated).
+Please be aware that a set of requirements specific to each session will be shown in each session subsection (Some items may be repeated).
 * Computer with access to Zoom (online classes).
 * Computer with Ubuntu 22.04 and ROS2 Humble.
 * Knowledge of ROS.